BrahmVanH/michigan-bike-maps/README.md

   ## Description

   This is the client application for the Michigan Bike Maps project to aims to offer route planning for cyclists across the state of Michigan.
-Currently we are in R & D, but are currently crowd sourcing GPX data from the community and performing research.
-Please consider contributing! \n\n The application in its current state is built with Svelte 5 and SvelteKit and uses a custom GPX Compressor wasm program to reduce file sizes as they are sent to an AWS S3 bucket.
+Currently we are in R & D, and are accepting crowd sourced GPX data from the community.
+Please consider contributing!

+  The application in its current state is built with Svelte 5 and SvelteKit and uses a custom GPX Compressor wasm program to reduce file sizes as they are sent to an AWS S3 bucket.

   ## Table of Contents